allanshajimanamel-zz/PantherBuddy-Revised/README.md

 The project "pantherbuddy-server" contains the application logic and server and database code.

+The project "pantherbuddy-ear" is the ear for the project to be deployed.

 The project uses MySQL as its backened database.

+The project was configured to use JBoss Wildfly 8.2.1.